Most passive income ideas will either generate poor returns or consume lots of your time (not very passive!). So the question is…what really works?

 How much more useful would it be – to your reader – if you created a unified guide?
 Continue reading >

-This is different to the ‘fake store’ idea above, because here it’s not an online store we’re building, but rather a content-rich site with tons of product-focused articles and videos etc.
+This is different to the ‘fake store’ idea above, because here it’s not an online store we’re building, but rather a content-rich site with tons of product-focused articles and videos etc, and matching Amazon affiliate links.

 This is going to make millions for those that get it right, but to be honest it’s not entirely passive.